 National security is a matter of primary attention of any country.
-Information security today is an integral part of national security that plays an important role in a country's national and foreign affairs, effective resolution of conflicts, settling various issues in the political, economic, cultural, spiritual, and social life of a country.
+Information security today is an integral part of national security that plays an important role in a country's national and foreign affairs, effective resolution of conflicts, settling various issues in the political, economic, cultural, and social life of a country.
 Information opposition is a strategic tool that can help to find a solution without introducing any armed forces.
 That is why it becomes vital that a country studies and controls the activities of virtual communities.
 It is not possible to perform this control directly, but government authorities should rather stand for partners when creating such communities and making them operational.
 For instance, government platforms can offer virtual space for various needs, including social advertising, promotions, and free information place.
 The operational activity of virtual communities needs special monitoring.

 Today, with a great influence coming from so-called opinion leaders, the government should have its own "agents" who will take an active part in the activity of the virtual community to monitor the current situation there, evaluate the risks, and minimize threats.
-The government must realize a potential hazard coming from quasi-society and take responsibility for behavioral roles, cultural norms, and values reflected in communication.
+The government must realize a potential hazard coming from quasi-society and take responsibility for behavioural roles, cultural norms, and values reflected in communication.
 Nowadays information security is a pre-condition for a successful society.
 If a government can secure information systems to ensure smooth operations of state activities, this government and society are ready for a partnership in the information world.

 The information policy and communication culture of a country always support national security.
-Any country must provide for the defense of rights of all citizens, any individual who is a subject of information relations.
+Any country must provide for the defence of rights of all citizens, any individual who is a subject of information relations.
 The authorities face a challenge in establishing the correct information security of a country and setting the priorities (creating and resuming operation of key security elements in the information world, making these operations real and effective to support the activity of the country and its security system, predicting new threats and prioritizing them according to their potential impact).
 Virtual communities are a methodologically instrumental, psycho-cultural, spiritual, and ideological fact of postmodernity.
 The potential activities of these communities can be accepted, condemned, ignored, or used as a multivector methodological phenomenon.
-Almost every person, in one way or another, is adjacent to the virtual culture and has own experience of belonging to virtual communities and reasons for refusing to participate in their activities any longer.
+Almost every person, in one way or another, is adjacent to the virtual culture and has his or her own experience of belonging to virtual communities and reasons for refusing to participate in their activities any longer.
 One terminates this activity unconsciously, indirectly while another one acts consciously and pragmatically.
 Virtual communities are a powerful factor in the communicative culture of our time and a serious player in the arena of political culture and security analytics.
+Virtual communities are not possible without the human factor, and they are, in a certain way, the embodiment of the phenomenon of loneliness (in all possible aspects).
+Like loneliness, a virtual community is "an extremely discussion, controversial, poly-vectored, multidimensional, poly-contextual and infinite phenomenon according to the ambivalent nature that is an embodiment of a unique, extraordinary human Self, which can lead to devastating self-destruction or appeal to human creativity and freedom."
+(Alexandrova & Khrypko, 2020).